muzammilpeer/flutter-essential-training/flutter_app/README.md

 Gestures:
 Tap and Ink gesture (its same like tap gesture, but when you click on any view it will show a ripple effect)

+To update partial model class for json serializer:
+Run in the package directory:
+dart run build_runner build